nus-cs2103-AY2021S1/ip/docs/README.md

 ### 10. `help` - Displays help guide for commands
 Examples of usage:
-* Displays help for all commands
+* Display help for all commands

   `help`